 Eric Cortellessa is the digital editor of the Washington Monthly.
-His writing has also appeared in the Washington Post, the Nation, Slate, the New Republic, and the Times of Israel.
-A graduate of Northwestern University’s Medill School of Journalism, Eric’s thesis project–a short documentary on criminal records as a barrier to employment–was nominated for a 2015 Emmy Award.
-In addition to his journalistic work, Eric teaches prose writing and American literature at Montgomery College.
+His writing has also appeared in the Washington Post, the Nation, Slate, and the New Republic.
+A graduate of Northwestern University’s Medill School of Journalism, Eric’s thesis project—a short documentary on criminal records as a barrier to employment—was nominated for a 2015 Emmy Award.

 Eric can be reached at: firstname.lastname@example.org